 Well, here we go…

 Wade felt a shimmer of anxiety run through him.
-What if things went bad?
+What if things went wrong?
 Surely Silas would have posted guards at his warehouse, wouldn’t he?
 Was Wade prepared to fight them, if it came to it?
 Was Anna?

 At least she was dressed sensibly, in heavy leathers and dark clothes.
 She even had a dark kerchief up over her face and a large hat to hide her telltale curls.